wfetut/wdqfefe/rfd/0134-cloud-first-deployment.md

   adjacent releases and rely on automatic upgrades to make sure they don't drift.
 - Clients.
 Clients require automatic upgrades to avoid breakage on behavior incompatible changes.
 This is [in progress](https://github.com/gravitational/cloud/issues/4880).

+### Rollbacks

+Bad releases can happen even with the multi-staged rollout process.
+In that situation the process will be:

+- For the control plane, we will prefer rolling forward in most cases to a new release with the addressed issue or a rolled back change.
+The control plane release process described above will be fast enough to be able to push the new release quickly.
+    - In a scenario where a major critical path is affected and a full "roll forward" process is not fast enough, the deployment team will manually perform release rollback using the same process that is used today.
+- For the agents, the rollback mechanism is supported via automatic upgrade system's critical/version endpoints described in the [RFD109](https://github.com/gravitational/teleport/blob/master/rfd/0109-cloud-agent-upgrades.md).
+- For the clients, which don't support automatic upgrades yet, the details are TBD as part of the [automatic upgrades](https://github.com/gravitational/cloud/issues/4880) work but we will likely need to build some automatic downgrade mechanism in case a client was auto-upgraded but a corresponding Github release was pulled.

 ### Security releases